jtpack/nymphes-osc/README.md

 ### A command-line application which provides full control of the Dreadbox Nymphes synthesizer, via OSC (Open Sound Control) messages.
 ### Written in python

-# A note from the developer: This is really alpha software, and it's my first open source project
+# A Warning: This is alpha software, and it's my first open source project
-- Beta testing is just getting started
+- Beta testing is just about to get started
-- There are definitely going to be bugs
+- There definitely will be bugs and features that don't quite work
 - You will probably see code that could have been written a lot better
 - You might be surprised by the things I don't know about open source, or git, etc. Please be patient.